eshan327/Kalshi_MM/Architecture.md

 ## Key Design Decisions

+1. **No Fair Value Model**: We capture spreads, not predict prices.
+Simpler and more robust.

-1. **Singleton Services**: Services maintain state (positions, orderbook) and are shared across the app.
+2. **Singleton Services**: Services maintain state (positions, orderbook) and are shared across the app.

-2. **SDK-Only API Access**: All Kalshi API calls go through the official SDK, no raw REST calls (except NWS weather API).
+3. **SDK-Only API Access**: All Kalshi API calls go through the official SDK.

-3. **Separation of Concerns**: Flask knows nothing about trading logic; services know nothing about HTTP.
+4. **Separation of Concerns**: Flask knows nothing about trading logic; services know nothing about HTTP.

-4. **Configuration as Code**: All settings in `config.py`, not scattered across files.
+5. **Environment-Based Config**: All settings via environment variables for security and flexibility.

-5. **WebSocket for Orderbook**: Real-time streaming is faster than polling for market data.
+6. **WebSocket for Orderbook**: Real-time streaming is faster than polling for market data.

 ## External Dependencies